 When you have 16 stitches, crochet the last row of the lilac color and the last white stripe.

-To give our Crochet Rainbow Romper its final shape, fold the garment by the shoulders and with white strand of yarn and a tapestry needle, seam the sides.
+To give our Crochet Rainbow Romper its final shape, fold the garment by the shoulders and, with a white strand of yarn and a tapestry needle, seam the sides.

 You could also make this baby romper without a seam crocheting in rounds.
-Just remember that the stitches wont look exactly the same as the ones worked back and forth.
+Remember that the stitches won’t look exactly the same as the ones worked back and forth.
 If this doesn’t bother you, go ahead!